 The Women’s Center

-The Women's Center supports, educates, and empowers women of all cultures, races, sexual orientations, genders, and ages, providing a safe environment while respecting all facet's of women's abilities, spirituality, and difference.
-The Women's Center partners with CSJ on programs and events related to women's justice issues throughout the academic year.
+The Women’s Center supports, educates, and empowers women of all cultures, races, sexual orientations, genders, and ages, providing a safe environment while respecting all facets of women’s abilities, spirituality, and difference.
+The Women’s Center partners with CSJ on programs and events related to women’s justice issues throughout the academic year, such as the Biondi-Copeland Lecture Series of Women in Higher Education.

 Georgetown University in Qatar